pierre-rouleau/pel/doc/pel-manual.rst

   - cb : comment begin string
   - cc : comment continuation string
   - ce : comment end string.

+The code provided does not use the second argument, ``is-a-header``.
+If you want to distinguish between code files and header files, use this argument.
+PEL code does.

 The first lisp form of the function is a ``let*`` form that defines `local variables`_.
 The ``purpose`` variable is set with the result of the prompt